andrej5elin/howto_fftw_apple_silicon/README.md

 ```

 Without the compiler option, the setup.py script tries to detect how we compiled fftw library by compiling some auto-generated c program and linking with a proper library.
 This fails because of the default -Wimplicit-function-declaration compiler option.
 On apple, gcc is linked to clang, which prohibits compiling without function declarations.
 There may be some missing header files resulting in the problem, but the above compiler option seems to solve the problem.
 I did not dig further into this.

+Note that in recent versions of pyfftw, the setup script discoveres whether we compiled with openmp or not.
+It should take the openmp version of the installed fftw library by default.

 ## Benchmarks